-All-Wheel Drive (AWD) performance is automatically reduced when you use the compact spare.
-To restore full AWD performance, and prevent excessive wear to the clutch in the AWD system, replace the compact spare tire with a full-size tire as soon as possible.
-See Compact Spare Tire
+When using a compact spare tire on an AWD vehicle, the system automatically detects the compact spare and reduces AWD performance to protect the system.
+To restore full AWD operation and prevent excessive wear on the system, replace the compact spare with a full-size tire as soon as possible.
+See Compact Spare Tire \$310.